Betsy Ross: Death and burials

-Ross, by then completely blind, spent her last three years living with her middle Claypoole daughter, Jane (1792–1873), in rapidly growing and industrializing Philadelphia.
-On Saturday, January 30, 1836, 60 years after the Declaration of Independence, Betsy Ross died at the age of 84.
+Ross, by then completely blind, spent her last three years living with her middle Claypoole daughter Jane (1792–1873) in Philadelphia, which was rapidly growing and industrializing.
+On Saturday, January 30, 1836, 60 years after the Declaration of Independence, Betsy Ross died at age 84.
 She was survived by one daughter with John Ashburn, Eliza, and four daughters with John Claypoole: Clarissa, Susanna, Jane, and Rachel, and one sister, Hannah Griscom Levering (1755–1836), who herself died about 11 months later.

 The so-called Betsy Ross House is a popular tourist site in Philadelphia, but it is still a matter of historical academic dispute whether she actually lived there, as evidence indicates she actually lived from 1776 to 1779 in a house next door that was torn down after the remaining house was designated.

-Ross's body was first interred at the Free Quaker burial grounds on North Fifth Street in Philadelphia.
+Ross' body was first interred at the Free Quaker burial grounds on North Fifth Street in Philadelphia.
 In 1856, the remains of Ross and her third husband John Claypoole were moved from the Free Quaker Burying Ground to Mount Moriah Cemetery.
 The practice of cemeteries purchasing the remains of famous historical individuals was common in order to drive additional business.
 The Daughters of the American Revolution erected a flagpole at the site of her grave in her memory.

 In 1975, in preparation for the American Bicentennial, city leaders ordered the remains moved to the courtyard of the Betsy Ross House.
 However, cemetery workers found no remains beneath her tombstone.
 Bones found elsewhere in the family plot were deemed to be hers and were reinterred in the current grave visited by tourists at the Betsy Ross House.

 Legacy

 The Betsy Ross Bridge, connecting Philadelphia with Pennsauken Township, New Jersey, across the Delaware River is named in her honor.

-Biographer Marla Miller argues that Ross's legacy should not be about a single flag, but rather because of what her story tells us about working women and men during the American Revolution.
+Biographer Marla Miller argues that Ross' legacy should not be about a single flag, but rather what her story tells us about working women and men during the American Revolution.

-Betsy Ross School in Mahwah, New Jersey is named for her.
+Betsy Ross School in Mahwah, New Jersey, is named for her.

 Betsy Ross postage stamp

 On January 1, 1952, the U.S. Post Office issued a commemorative postage stamp to honor the 200th anniversary of her birth.
 It shows her presenting the new 13-striped, 13-starred flag to George Washington, with Robert Morris, and George Ross present.
-The design was taken from a painting by Charles H. Weisberger, one of the founders and first custodian of the Memorial Association, who has cared for and operated the Ross House.
+The design was taken from a painting by Charles H. Weisberger, one of the founders and first custodian of the Memorial Association, who had cared for and operated the Ross House.
 This was issued when the Ross legend was still strong and accepted by many of the American public and before additional historical and academic scrutiny.